Take a look around the elegant Orchid Garden at Sitio Litre, in the city of Puerto de la Cruz, Tenerife.

 But of course, there are some orchids which thrive in the Tenerife sun!

 Whether you’re a keen orchid collector or just enjoy viewing a beautiful garden, Sitio Litre is well worth a visit during your holiday in Puerto de la Cruz.

-We spent around two hours in the garden, including our pit stop at Cafe Orquidea, and I would definitely recommend it as a peaceful and beautiful place to visit.
+I spent around two hours in the garden including a pit stop at Cafe Orquidea, and I would definitely recommend it as a peaceful and beautiful place to visit.

 Sitio Litre, S/N 38400 Puerto De La Cruz , Tenerife, Spain

 00 34 922 382 417